How To Cut Back On Sugar

 Types of Sugar

 Refined white sugar is the worst to eat.
 So, try to cut out refined white sugar first.
-That's the kind pf sugar you put into your coffee, tea, lemonade, Kool-Aid or add to baked goods.
+That's the kind of sugar you put in your coffee, tea, lemonade, Kool-Aid or add to baked goods.
 The bloodstream absorbs refined white sugar quickly, causing surges in blood glucose levels.

 Refined sugar is also added to countless food products during processing.
 Refined sugar is found in ketchup, salad dressing, bread, meats and other foods.
 Refined sugar might be identified by manufacturers by other names, such as cane sugar, high fructose corn syrup, or some other unfamiliar name, but they are still refined sugar.
 No doubt you know sugar is found in molasses, honey, and maple syrup even though it is not always processed the same way refined white sugar is.
 Even so, they have the same harmful effect.

 If you are trying to cut back on sugar, here is some good news.
 You don't have to give up sugar that is found naturally in foods.
 This includes fructose in fruit and lactose in milk products.
 The amount of sugar in fruit is in proportion to the amount of fiber and other nutrients in it.
 So, when you cut down on sugar in other foods, feel free to continue eating your fruits.

 Artificial sweeteners are many times sweeter than natural sugar.
 They provide the sweet taste without calories, but they do not satisfy your cravings.
 In fact, artificial sweeteners often leave you craving more.
 Therefore, if you want to cut back on sugar, artificial sweeteners are not the answer.

 Sugar is found in pastries, cookies, muffins, and white bread.
 You can satisfy your craving for carbs by eating whole grains.
 They are converted to sugar during digestion, but they are absorbed more slowly and provide steady energy.